-It is the responsibility of the State Convention Director to place age similar student winners at the same table if possible.
-(Scholarship, Drug awareness, Americanism winners at the same tables) It may also be necessary to adjust table size from a standard 8 seats to 10 seats in certain circumstances to allow large families to sit together.
+Place age similar student winners at the same table if possible.
+(Scholarship, Drug awareness, Americanism winners at the same tables) If necessary, adjust table size from a standard 8 seats to 10 seats in certain circumstances to allow large families to sit together.

-It is the responsibility of the State Convention Director to work with the current President and incoming State President to have an honor table for their families at the banquets seated at the front of the room.
+Coordinate with the current President and incoming State President to have an honor table for their families at the banquets seated at the front of the room.

-It is the responsibility of the State Convention Director to work with the State Committee Chairmen who have special guests at the banquets to assure that they are taking care of their guests and are seated near their guest’s table should any issues arise.
+Coordinate with the State Committee Chairmen who have special guests at the banquets to assure that they are taking care of their guests and are seated near their guest’s table should any issues arise.

-It is the responsibility of the State Convention Director to make sure that plated meals are being served to the head table, even if a buffet is offered to the members and guests.
+Arrange for plated meals are being served to the head table, even if a buffet is offered to the members and guests.

-It is the responsibility of the State Convention Director to make sure that the catering staff is serving the meals at the appropriate time, and that all meals are served within the allotted time in accordance with the RFP.
-(1 hour, and meals must be hot).
-If a Lodge is serving the meals and do not meet the RFP requirements, then they may lose their $1,000 deposit.
+Coordinate with the catering staff to serving meals at the appropriate time.

+Coordinate with the catering staff/venue to assure that meals are served within 1 hour of opening a banquet.

+Assure that the meals are hot by talking with the members and guests, and informing the catering staff if they are not.

-It is the responsibility of the State Convention Director to assure that the venue providing meals provides a chicken finger/tenders meal for young children and a vegetarian choice.
+Assure that the venue providing meals provides a chicken finger/tenders meal for young children and a vegetarian choice.

-When the State Association is hosting the Convention, it is the responsibility of the State Convention Director to arrange for centerpieces at each table, and to collect those center pieces at the end of each night unless the centerpieces are owned by the venue.
-If banquet facility decorations are planned, it is the State Convention Director’s responsibility for putting up and taking down the decorations.
+Arrange for centerpieces to be placed at each table, and for decorations to be placed well before the banquet.

-For the State President march at the beginning of Saturday Night’s banquet, it is the responsibility of the State Convention Director to communicate with all Past State Presidents and Past First Ladies, and the current State President and First Lady to line them up in the correct order according to the year they served or by protocol by seniority or position with the higher office holders toward the back.
-The State President and First lady are the last to be introduced.
-It is also their responsibility to have the order established and placed in writing.
-This must be provided to the President-Elect for introducing each of the Presidents and First Ladies during the march.
+Communicate with all Past State Presidents, Past First Ladies, and the current State President and First Lady to line them up in the correct order according to the year they served or by protocol, seniority, or position with the higher office holders toward the back for the Past State President’s march at the beginning of the Saturday Night Banquet.
+The State President and First lady are always the last to be introduced.

+Provide the order of introductions in writing to the President-Elect for introducing each of the Presidents and First Ladies during the march.

-It is the responsibility of the State Convention Director to provide the Master of Ceremonies with the agenda for the evening, and award descriptions for the following:
+Provide the Master of Ceremonies with the agenda for the evening, and award descriptions for each of the following awards:

 Walter Morrison “Give me a Dollar” award (Fri)